insight-platform/Similari/README.md

 Similari is a framework that helps build sophisticated tracking systems that collect observable object features and merge them into tracks based on feature vectors.

+## Introduction

-The purpose of crate is to provide tools to build sophisticated in-memory objects similarity engines.
+The purpose of Similari is to provide tools to build sophisticated in-memory objects similarity engines.

 Similarity calculation is the important resource demanding task in machine learning and AI systems.
 Vectors in similarity engines are compared by calculating of n-dimensional distance - Euclidian, cosine or another one.